ouafcode/alx-low_level_programming/0x14-bit_manipulation/README.md

-Task 0: Write a function that converts a binary number to an unsigned intTask 1: Write a function that prints the binary representation of a number.
+Task 0: Write a function that converts a binary number to an unsigned int Task 1: Write a function that prints the binary representation of a numberTask 2: Write a function that returns the value of a bit at a given index.